Update of the Handbook on external costs of transport (January 2014)

 Handbook with estimates of external costs in the transport sector - February 2008

-The European Commission released a handbook with estimates of external costs in the transport sector [3 MB] .
-The handbook, jointly prepared by several transport research institutes, summarises the state of the art as regards the valuation of external costs.
-The Commission intends has make use of this handbook to prepare a communication on a strategy to internalise the external costs for all modes of transport that was adopted in July 2008 and a proposal to revise the directive on the charging of heavy goods vehicles.
+In 2008 the European Commission released its first handbook with estimates of external costs in the transport sector .
+The handbook, jointly prepared by several transport research institutes, summarises the state of the art best practices as regards the valuation of external costs.
+The Commission used this handbook to prepare a communication on a strategy to internalise the external costs for all modes of transport that was adopted in July 2008, as well as a proposal to revise the directive on the charging of heavy goods vehicles.

 Disclaimer: this handbook has been carried out for the Directorate-General for Energy and Transport in the European Commission and expresses the opinion of the organisation undertaking the study.
 These views have not been adopted or in any way approved by the European Commission and should not be relied upon as a statement of the European Commission's or the Transport and Energy DG's views.